Estimated reading time: 6 minutes

 I did not layer sliced bananas because I don’t usually have an issue with ripe bananas but rather over-ripe bananas that need use.

-Making banana pudding sounds difficult, so many people opt for instant boxed puddings.
+Making banana pudding sounds complicated, so many opt for instant boxed puddings.

-Honestly, this is a quick and easy banana pudding that will taste 100 times better than anything you’d find in a box.
+Honestly, this is a quick and easy banana pudding that tastes 100 times better than anything in a box.

 Toss them out!